idesignpbp/public-api-documentation/source/includes/_changelog.md

 ## 2020-05-28

-- Garment Properties Materials
+- Garment Properties - Buttons
-  - Buttons sizes have been updated to use the Ligne scale instead of small/large
+  - Buttons sizes use the Ligne scale instead of small/large
-  - Suspender buttons are no longer separate from the buttons array, so they will appear alongside normal buttons.
+  - Suspender buttons now appear in the same array as normal buttons.
+They are no longer a separate key under materials.
-    - The button type will show that it is a suspender button as well as provide color (eg: Black Suspender Button).
-They will also use the Ligne scale.
+  - Suspender buttons have a `type` field that indicates the color and function of the button (eg: Black Suspender Button).
+Suspender button quantities also use the Ligne scale.
+  - The button calculator has been extended to provide button quantities for MTM Jackets, Trousers, Vests, and Shirts

 ## 2020-02-27